triggermesh/docs/docs/sources/solace.md

 - run  `go run main.go` to put a message to a queue

 4. Consume messages from a queue
 - From project root run `go run main.go` with all env vars set.
-It has default values othervise
+It has default values otherwise
 - Put messages to a queue as in step 3 in separate terminal.
-View recieved messages.
+View received messages.
 - If no go environment installed, use instructions from `local Docker build` below

 For more information about Solace and documentation, visit Solace [website](https://solace.com/) and [documentation](https://docs.solace.com/) sections